Texas Renaissance Festival: Performances

 On the larger stages, other, grander events take place, the largest of which is the Joust.
 The Joust is performed by the Hanlon-Lees Action Theatre, and is an accurate reenactment of a medieval joust, featuring authentic weapons, costumed horses, and armored knights.
 Staple performances include The Birds of Prey show, a highly praised free-flying bird show including hawks, owls, vultures, and eagles, the Fire Whip Show, the Clan Tynker Family Circus, the Pride of Bedlam, and the School of Sword.
-Other performances at the festival include acts designed for mature audiences only; as well as for youngsters.
+Other performances at the festival include acts designed both for mature audiences only and also for youngsters.